newtheatre/history-project/README.md

 ### System

-To get the site running locally you will need a working Ruby environment, the bundler gem installed, ImageMagick, Node.js, Coffeescript, and Bower.
+To get the site running locally you will need a working Ruby environment, the bundler gem installed, Node.js, Gulp, CoffeeScript, and Bower.
 The following instructions work on Ubuntu.

-- `sudo apt-get install ruby-dev rubygems nodejs npm imagemagick` for an up to date Ruby with development bits and the Gem package manager, Node.js and its package manager npm, and finally Imagemagick for image manipulation.
+- `sudo apt-get install ruby-dev rubygems nodejs npm` for an up to date Ruby with development bits and the Gem package manager, Node.js and its package manager npm.
-- `sudo gem install bundler` for the Ruby depenancy manager
+- `sudo gem install bundler` for the Ruby depenancy manager.
-- `sudo ln -s /usr/bin/nodejs /usr/bin/node` because some Node packages put it in the wrong place
+- `sudo ln -s /usr/bin/nodejs /usr/bin/node` because some Node packages put it in the wrong place.
-- `sudo npm install -g coffee-script bower` for Coffeescript and Bower
+- `sudo npm install -g gulp coffee-script bower` for Gulp, CoffeeScript and Bower.

 ### Project Install